-We will email directions when you sign up to a course.
+We will email directions along with detailed course information after you sign up to a course.

 We endeavour to make our courses and events affordable to all.
 Unfortunately, we do not receive any external funding and rely on large amounts of voluntary input.
 Concessions are available for pensioners, unemployed and full-time students only.